jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA/2strands/dsDNA_3bp=2beads_2019-10-19/measure_persistence_length/README.txt

 needed to measure the persistence length of the DNA polymer (as well as other geometrical properties you might be interested in).

-First copy the ../moltemplate_files and ../run* scripts into this directory.
+First copy the ../moltemplate_files and ../run* scripts into this directory:

+cp -r ../moltemplate_files .
+cp ../run*.in .

 Then run the following scripts: